chhaymatt/employeeCreator/README.md

 ## Known issues

 -   Unable to hide form if user types in URL with a string e.g. `/employees/"randomString"` while also keeping `employees/add-employee`
+-   getMonthFromValue function no longer returns undefined if parameter is a number less than 1 or greater than 12.

 ---